 Glazed tea kettles made in the USA, on the other hand, must follow FDA standards on leachable lead.
 Three parts per million are the most American-made tea kettles can leach.

 And California’s Proposition 65 is more strict.
 Their heavy metal limits are 0.226 parts per million.

 So, choose enameled tea kettles not made in china… Or, at least, buy from reputable brands with strict testing and quality standards.

-You might notice “18/8 stainless steel” on products (304-grade is the same as 18/8).
+You might notice “18/8″ stainless steel in product descriptions (304-grade is the same as 18/8).

 Here’s why that phrase is important:

 The first number is chromium content (18%), and the second number is nickel (8%).
 Both prevent rust in tea kettles.

 But, now and again, you’ll find (sneaky) kettles made from 201-grade steel.
 201 is cheaper but it rusts.

 If nickel-leaching concerns you, don’t worry.
 It’s a tiny amount and your body filters most.

-But, if you’re allergic, hunt for nickel-free “18/0” stainless steel.
+But, if you’re allergic, look for nickel-free “18/0” stainless steel.

 - The glass is not painted, tinted, or decorated.
 Brightly-colored patterns or fill gauge markings often contain lead.